woomora/CORE-econ-micro/announcements.md

 ## **Short essay** :page_facing_up:

 A short essay applying concepts, models, and economic intuition to a real-world situation.
 For example: Do minimum wages increase unemployment?
 Are humans competitive by nature?
-Do gender inequalities are 'natural'?
+Do gender quotas work?

 The essay’s overreaching goal is that students show the acquired knowledge and tools to understand and provide alternatives to real-world problems.